 They haven’t really touched on this subject, although there’s been a few attempts to find a cure.
 What we do know is that humans, or most of them, already live with the zombie pathogen which will become active upon their death.
 ‘Zombification’ can also be caused by a walker’s bite or scratch, which transmits an infection that kills and subsequently releases the pathogen.

 The brain is directly affected; a walker displays no human intelligence or emotion (except for the occasional teddy bear attachment), yet has primal abilities such as smell and movement.
-The only way to destroy a walker is to damage their brain, and there has been no mention of a permanent cure, as of yet.
+The only way to destroy a walker is to damage its brain but as of yet, there has been no mention of a permanent cure.
 It would be interesting to find out what triggered the infection in the first place and whether this was man made or a natural occurrence.
-None of the characters seem to have any real knowledge on the subject, and it’s possible no one really knows what happened!
-Except Robert Kirkman, of course.
+None of the characters seem to have any real knowledge on the subject and it’s possible no one really knows what happened, except Robert Kirkman, of course.